krobbi/krox/readme.md

 The initial implementation of Krox was written in Python as I found it much more convenient than Java.
-I am now implementing the C version from part 3 of the book, which introduces optimizations and a bytecode compilation stage.
+I am now implementing the C version from part 3 of the book, which introduces replaces the parsing stage with single-pass compilation.

 Finally, I intend for Krox to diverge away from Lox and gain features to become more practical.